A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Results

 To assess how these model-space increments translate back into observation space, \cref{fig:Hxb_Hxa_blob_masked_250} compares the reflectivity observations with the background and analysis equivalents from the 250-pixel cluster experiment.
 The top row shows the observed reflectivity (\cref{fig:Hxb_Hxa_blob_masked_250}-a), the model equivalent reflectivity from the model background state, $\mathcal{H}(\mathbf{x}_b)$ (\cref{fig:Hxb_Hxa_blob_masked_250}-b), and the model equivalent reflectivity from the analysis state, $\mathcal{H}(\mathbf{x}_a)$ (\cref{fig:Hxb_Hxa_blob_masked_250}-c).
 The background markedly underestimates the observed echo, producing a smoother and weaker pattern over the cluster disc.
 After assimilation (with $\mathbf{B} = \mathbf{I}$), the analysis equivalent $\mathcal{H}(\mathbf{x}_a)$ closely reproduces the observed reflectivity field, including the location and intensity of the main high-reflectivity cores.

-The bottom row highlights the corresponding differences. \cref{fig:Hxb_Hxa_blob_masked_250}-d shows the innovation $\mathrm{OBS}-\mathcal{H}(\mathbf{x}_b)$, which is predominantly positive and large over the cluster disc, with a root-mean-square error (RMSE) of the observed region of $16.23$\,dBZ and $12.48$\,dBZ of the whole domain, reflecting the strong background underestimation.
-After assimilation, the residual $\mathrm{OBS}-\mathcal{H}(\mathbf{x}_a)$ (\cref{fig:Hxb_Hxa_blob_masked_250}-e) in the observed region is reduced with an RMSE of $0.70$\,dBZ.
-The residual RMSE of the whole domain is $12.67$\,dBZ.
+The bottom row highlights the corresponding differences. \cref{fig:Hxb_Hxa_blob_masked_250}-d shows the innovation $\mathrm{OBS}-\mathcal{H}(\mathbf{x}_b)$, which is predominantly positive and large over the cluster disc, with a root-mean-square error (RMSE) of the observed region of $16.23$\,dB(Z) and $12.48$\,dB(Z) of the whole domain, reflecting the strong background underestimation.
+After assimilation, the residual $\mathrm{OBS}-\mathcal{H}(\mathbf{x}_a)$ (\cref{fig:Hxb_Hxa_blob_masked_250}-e) in the observed region is reduced with an RMSE of $0.70$\,dB(Z).
+The residual RMSE of the whole domain is $12.67$\,dB(Z).
 The change in model-equivalent reflectivity, $\mathcal{H}(\mathbf{x}_a)-\mathcal{H}(\mathbf{x}_b)$ is shown in \cref{fig:Hxb_Hxa_blob_masked_250}-f.
 Together with the increment patterns in model space, this demonstrates that $\mathcal{H}$ maps the local reflectivity cluster into a consistent multivariate response.

 It is important to stress that, because $\mathbf{B} = \mathbf{I}$ and no balance constraints are imposed, the resulting increments are not dynamically or thermodynamically consistent and should not be interpreted as a realistic atmospheric state.
 This experiment is purely diagnostic: it isolates the impact of the NN-based observation operator on the analysis and reveals its localisation and mapping properties, without any claim of physical realism in the resulting fields.